 Can Secondary Market Be Newly Minted?

-Secondary market products tend to be coins and bars that have been issued in previous years.
+Secondary market products are generally coins and bars issued in previous years.
 If we have bought gold which is in its original newly minted state, we may sell this as our choice newly minted or as a dated coin or collectable bar.

 Any goods sold as our choice will offer good value to the investor.

 Rarity and Increased Value of Secondary Market Coins or Bars